vgiurgiu/docsy-duplicate/content/en/docs/_index.md

 ---

 {{% pageinfo %}}
-Use the documentation in this section to get started using RemoteScope and to integrate with RemoteScope for more advanced use cases.
+Use the documentation in this section to get started with RemoteScope and then use RemoteScope for more advanced use cases.
 {{% /pageinfo %}}